SoniGautam222/SoniGautam222/README.md

 - 👋 Hi, I’m @SoniGautam222
 - 👀 I’m interested in full stack web developement
-- 🌱 I’m currently MERN.
+- 🌱 I’m currently working on the project which is totally based on MERN.
 - 💞️ I’m looking to collaborate on software engineer jobs
 - 📫 How to reach me mail me at gautamjisoni222@gmail.com